-Previous study of Music at Year 10 and at least 2 years instrumental tuition.
+Previous study of Music at Year 10 and at least 2 years' instrumental tuition.
 Vocalists will be assessed by the HOD.
 Students must be prepared to enrol in Itinerant tuition and commit to regular practice on their instrument/voice in their own time.
 Students will also need to include Group performance rehearsal time into their time management plans.

-Level NZQA Code Standard Credits PI SI S&C M&T C&I С Le ^v Lit vel 1 Num 1 AS91090 v3 Perform two pieces of music as a featured soloist.
+Level NZQA Code Standard Credits PI SI S&C M&T C&I С Le s Lit vel 1 Num 1 AS91090 v3 Perform two pieces of music as a featured soloist.
 6 1 AS91091 v3 Demonstrate ensemble skills by performing a piece of music as a member of a group.
-4 1 AS91092 v3 Compose two substantial pieces of music.
-6
+4 1 AS91092 v3 OR AS91095 V3 Compose two substantial pieces of music.
+OR Demonstrate knowledge of two music works from contrasting contexts 6 √

-Level NZQA Code Standard Credits PI SI S&C M&T C&I С Level 1 1 AS91094 v2 Demonstrate knowledge of conventions in a range of music scores.
-4 <
+Level NZQA Code Standard Credits PI SI S&C M&T C&I С Leve Lit el 1 Num 1 AS91094 v2 Demonstrate knowledge of conventions in a range of music scores.
+4 √